 How We Emphasize and Reinforce Skills in Third Grade

 We use a variety of methods to emphasize and reinforce skills in third grade.
 The classroom is set up so that students are exposed to a variety of teaching methods.
-Students are first introduced to skills from a whole group/direct teaching method, which involves the use of the ACTIVboard to directly teach the new concept to the students.
+Students are first introduced to skills from a whole group/direct teaching method, which involves the use of a Mimio Board to directly teach the new concept to the students.
 We’re big proponents of this exciting teaching tool, which serves as a digital blackboard but with extraordinary interactive capabilities.
 Research has shown significant learning gains with their use in the classroom.

 Our third graders also rotate through interactive learning areas called Centers to reinforce and review the skill through small group interaction.